-Dr. Erno Daniel practices Internal Medicine at 215 Pesetas Lane and specializes in Geriatrics.
-Dr. Daniel received his medical degree from the University of California, Los Angeles and has been with Sansum Clinic since 1978.
-Dr. Daniel has written numerous texts on aging and Alzheimer's disease and holds a number of professional distinctions.
+Dr. Erno Daniel practiced Internal Medicine at 215 Pesetas Lane and specialized in Geriatrics.
+Dr. Daniel received his medical degree from the University of California, Los Angeles and was with Sansum Clinic since 1978.
+During his lifetime Dr. Daniel wrote numerous texts on aging and Alzheimer's disease and held a number of professional distinctions.
 The Internal Medicine Department can be reached directly by calling (805) 681-7602.

 by Erno S. Daniel, MD, Internal Medicine & Geriatrics